 A recap of what’s been going on inside the beltline over the last few weeks.

 It’s about time we started marking all the newcomers with these scarlet area codes of shame.
-I can’t wait to scoff at these newcomers when I hear them give their 984 phone number to the cashier at Harris Teeter because they forgot their VIC Card, or when they give out their business card with their 984 number while trying to network with 919ers.
-Note: If we ever get an NFL team, “919ers” would be a pretty badass name.
+I can’t wait to scoff at them when I hear one give their 984 phone number to the cashier at Harris Teeter because they forgot their VIC Card, or when they give out their business card with their 984 number while trying to network with 919ers.
+Note: If we ever get an NFL team, “919ers” would be a pretty awesome name.

 The Hunger Games, filmed in NC, based on ITB (sort of)

 The Hunger Games movie came out and was all anyone talked about last week.
-Apparently, the entire movie was filmed in North Carolina and tourists are flocking to our state to visit the set, which is just the woods and some crap building in Charlotte.
+Apparently, the entire movie was filmed in North Carolina and tourists are flocking to our state to visit the set, which is just the woods and some building in Charlotte.
 I decided to look into all the hype, since I’m easily influenced by mass media and large advertising budgets.
 I bought the first Hunger Games on the Kindle and after the first chapter I was so entertained by how they make fun of the poor people that I immediately ordered two more Kindles so I could get the next two books.
 Someone just informed me that you don’t actually have to buy a new Kindle every time you want to get a new book.
-Apparently you can download and store hundreds of books on just one Kindle.
-I don’t know if this is actually true or not, because it sounds like a terrible business model (they also offer free books, so that’s sort of a turn off).
+Apparently, you can download and store hundreds of books on just one Kindle.
+I don’t know if this is actually true or not, because it sounds like a terrible business model.

 51% Of All American Households Now Own At Least One Apple Product